-Enter the spot rate until further future date and until closer future date, and the the number of years until further date and number of years until closer future date to determine the forward rate.
+Enter the spot rate until a further future date and until a closer future date, and the number of years until further date and number of years until a closer future date to determine the forward rate.

 Forward Rate Formula

 The following formula is used to calculate a forward rate.